 Likewise, for years after the 2011 bankruptcy of solar startup Solyndra Corporation, bankrolled by the Obama administration, hardly a week passed that Wall Street Journal editors failed to remind their readers of this demonstrated proof that government can’t pick winners.36 But as I pointed out, Solyndra didn’t fail because solar is a losing technology, it failed because, ironically, capitalist Solyndra could not compete against lower-cost, state-owned, state-directed, and state-subsidized competitors in China.37

 Besides, since when do capitalists have a crystal ball?
 CEOs and corporate boards bet on “loser” technologies and products all the time.
 Look at the recent collapse of electric car startup Fisker Automotive and Better Place, the Israeli electric vehicle charging and battery swapping stations venture (both went bankrupt in 2013).
-These join a long list of misplaced private bets from Sony’s Betamax to Ford’s Edsel, Tucker Automobile to DeLorean Motor Company, and all the way back to White Star Lines Titanic and the Tulip mania.
-CEOs and boards not only pick losing technology and products, they also lose money for their shareholders and even drive perfectly successful companies into bankruptcy every day.
+These join a long list of misplaced private bets from Sony’s Betamax to Ford’s Edsel, Tucker Automobile to DeLorean Motor Company, and all the way back to White Star Lines’ Titanic and the Tulip Mania.
+The floor of Silicon Valley is littered with failed startups.
+CEOs and boards not only pick losing technology and products; they also lose money for their shareholders and even drive perfectly successful companies into bankruptcy every day.
 Consider the misadventures of JP Morgan Chase, Lehman Brothers, Washington Mutual, Enron, WorldCom, Pan American Airways, and Swissair.
 Who knows if Twitter or Tesla Motors or Amazon or Zynga will ever make money?38 Government-backed Solyndra lost $535 million.
 But when Jamie Dimon lost two billion dollars for JP Morgan Chase, I don’t recall the Wall Street Journal howling that capitalists “can’t pick winners.”
 When Enron collapsed, I don’t recall hearing any blanket condemnation of the “inevitable incompetence” of the private sector.
-When Royal Dutch Shell abandoned its fool’s errand Arctic drilling adventure in September 2015, conceding it picked a massive loser and wasted seven billion dollars of shareholders’ money in the process, the Wall Street Journal declined to blame Shell’s CEO allowing that “backing away from the arctic is a step in the right direction.”39
+When Royal Dutch Shell abandoned its fool’s errand Arctic drilling adventure in September 2015, conceding it picked a massive loser and wasted seven billion dollars of shareholders’ money in the process, the Wall Street Journal declined to blame Shell’s CEO allowing that “backing away from the Arctic is a step in the right direction.”39

 Capitalist planning sure works